Lockheed Martin announces Sikorsky Combat Rescue Helicopter approved to enter production

 "This affirmative Milestone C decision validates the modifications to Sikorsky's most successful BLACK HAWK helicopter, making it capable of saving downed airmen anytime, anywhere around the world," said Greg Hames, Sikorsky program director.
 "This establishes the Combat Rescue Helicopter as a production program."

-There are five CRH aircraft in various stages of production at Sikorsky's Stratford facility.
+Prepared for Production There are five CRH aircraft in various stages of production at Sikorsky's Stratford facility.
 Sikorsky employees and our nationwide supply chain are ready to begin production and support delivering this all new aircraft to the warfighter.

 The USAF program of record calls for 113 helicopters to replace its predecessor, the Sikorsky HH-60G PAVE HAWKs.